B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/tutorials/FullTutorial.rst

     chewBBACA CreateSchema -i /path/to/input_folder -o /path/to/output_folder -t 4

+- Replace `/path/to/input_folder` with the path to the folder containing the downloaded assemblies.
+- Replace `/path/to/output_folder` with the path to the output folder.

 ..
 Note:: The `CreateSchema` module will generate a `schema_seed` folder containing the schema seed.

 4. Populate the schema seed with the downloaded assemblies using the `AlleleCall` module from chewBBACA.